laurabpaulsen/Programming-for-the-Humanities-E22/lesson/lesson_10.md

 ### Grouping plots ###

 `Matplotlib` allows you to group multiple plots in a single figure using subplots.
-Using `figure()` you can create a canvas to 'draw' your individual plot on.
-The parameter `figsize` sets the size of the canvas in following the pattern `(width, height)` in inches.
+With `figure()` you can create a _canvas_ to 'draw' your individual plot on.
+The parameter `figsize` sets the size of the canvas following the pattern `(width, height)` in inches.
 We are going to add three plots side by side, so approximately a 3/1 ratio (with an extra inch for y-axis labels).
-The method `add_subplot()` allow us to add plots to the canvas, it takes three parameters `(nrows, ncols, index)`.
+The method `add_subplot()` allows us to add plots to the canvas, it takes three parameters `(nrows, ncols, index)`.
 We write each subplot to axes variables (`axes1`, `axes2`, `axes3`).
 With each subplot created, we can modify plot and axis properties using the axes variables.

-Create a new file `group_plots.py` and add.
+Create a new file `group_plots.py` and add

 ```py
 import numpy as np